ika-rwth-aachen/omega_format/README.md

 A window will open that lets you interact with and inspect your data.
 ![](visualizer_ui.png)

+## Utilzie existing data

+This library contains converters from existing map formats ASAM OpenDRIVE and the data format of LevelXData (tested with highD, inD, exiD).

+To convert an ASAM OpenDRIVE file into the omega format, run `omega_format convert-odr <path_to_xodr_file> <desired_output_file_name>`.

+To convert a LevelXData dataset, run `omega_format convert-level-x-data <path to root folder of the dataset> <desired output path>`.

 ## Load data in older versions

 ```python